 - All Roots.

-Clearly, SUGAR causes inflammation, which leads to diseases like diabetes, cancer, heart disease, osteoporosis, and Alzheimer’s Disease.
-High Blood pressure is rampant all over the world, due to our collective misunderstanding of sugars, fats, and cholesterol.
+All SUGAR causes INFLAMMATION which leads to diseases like diabetes, cancer, heart disease, osteoporosis, and Alzheimer’s Disease.
+They feed High Blood pressure, which is rampant all over the world, due to our collective misunderstanding of sugars, fats, and cholesterol.
 Let’s set the record straight.
 We all want to live a long and happy life.
-We have to study this issue to understand how to live healthy for many years.
+Let’s study this issue to understand how to live healthy for many years.
 Sadly, this simple information you won’t hear from many doctors, yet it could save your life.